NCBI-Hackathons/VirusDiscoveryProject/DarkMatter2/README.md

+# Dark Matter 2

-# QC: Understanding the realign.local.fa files
+## QC: Understanding the realign.local.fa files

 ### They are not all contigs.